 - UPS Next Day Air® Early (by 10:00 am)

 Best International Shipping Options

-For parcels 4 lbs and under, Global Post and/or First Class Mail International will be the most economical way to ship internationally.
-However, keep in mind that there is no requirements for estimated delivery time on this, so it may take weeks to arrive at its final destination.
+For parcels weighing 4 lbs and under, First Class Mail International will be the most economical way to ship internationally.
+However, keep in mind that there are no requirements for estimated delivery time on this, so it may take weeks to arrive at its final destination.
 For parcels weighing 4 lbs and over, USPS Priority Mail International typically offers the best rates.

 For fast delivery, USPS Priority Mail Express International will typically offer the best rates.
 Beyond that, FedEx may offer comparable rates and delivery timeframes with their Economy International service.

 Best Expedited International Delivery Options